ferus-web/bali/docs/MANUAL.md

 ### `Math.random`
 This function uses the global RNG instance created via [librng](https://github.com/xTrayambak/librng) to generate a float between 0 and 1.
-**WARNING**: Do _NOT_ use this function in places like cryptography!
+**WARNING**: Do _NOT_ tuse this function in places like cryptography!
 All of the PRNG algorithms used are highly predictable!

 #### Using another RNG algorithm
 You can pass the following values as arguments for `--define:BaliRNGAlgorithm`: